Technology

 Smart meters acting dumb

 Sometimes smart meters can’t send automatic readings back to the supplier and start acting 'dumb'.
-Government figures released in December 2015 showed almost 9% of these meters could have lost their smart abilities.
+Government figures released in June 2017 showed more than 330,000 smart meters have lost their smart abilities.

 This could be due to technical problems.
 For example, the meter being unable to communicate externally or customers switching to a supplier that can’t operate the meter in smart mode.